For Women At D.C.'s 'Families Belong Together,' The Protest Was Personal

 It's a deeply personal issue for Cardoza.
 Her voice choked as tears began to fall down her cheeks.

-"I feel like if this would've happened a year ago before I was a mom, it would've impacted me differently but now being a mom, having a one year old," she said, with Matthews in her arms, "I don't know what I would do if somebody took him away from me, put him in a cage and I don't know who's watching him.
+"I feel like if this would've happened a year ago before I was a mom, it would've impacted me differently but now being a mom, having a 1-year-old," she said, with Matthews in her arms, "I don't know what I would do if somebody took him away from me, put him in a cage and I don't know who's watching him.
 It hits home."